The Best Cat Exercise Wheels – 7 Great Options

 The interior and outside of the wheel are lined with sisal carpet, which has two benefits.
 Firstly, it’s easy to clean with a vacuum.
 Secondly and more importantly for your cat, it provides a good grip and doubles up as a scratching toy, so they can burn off energy and satisfy that scratching itch in one go.

-There is a second option with Penn-Plax – they offer a tree with a built-in wheel.
-This wheel is smaller again at 20”, so it is only for kittens or smaller breeds, but with multiple levels and scratching posts built in, this could be an excellent all-in-one play and activity tree for your younger cats.
+There is a second option with Penn-Plax – they offer a cat tree with a built-in cat wheel.
+This wheel is smaller again at 20”, so it is only for kittens or smaller breeds, but with multiple levels and cat tree scratching posts built in, this could be an excellent all-in-one play and activity cat tree for your younger kitties.

 The main wheel has a weight limit of 20lb, while the smaller wheel on the tree has a maximum limit of 15lb.